cristoper/shelfcache/README.rst

 Projects
 --------
 FeedMixer_
-    A WSGI micro webservice for mixing Atom/RSS feeds
+    A WSGI micro webservice for mixing Atom/RSS feeds.
+(Version 3.0 of FeedMixer moved away from shelfcache to a RAM-only cache)

 If you use shelfcache in a project, add a link to it here and give me a pull request (or just mention it in an issue, and I'll add it)!